 The Highlands Museum of the Arts (MoTA), a part of the Highlands Art League (HAL), is pleased to launch its second annual photography competition and exhibition, which will be held July 10 – September 10, 2015.

-Competition winners will be announced at the Opening Reception on July 10.
-Cash awards totaling $500 will be presented.
+Competition winners were announced at the Opening Reception on July 10.
+Cash awards totaling $500 were presented.

 Ringling College of Art +Design Exhibit.